-"Where any arms or ammunition in respect of which any offence under this Act has been or js being committed are or is found in any premises or other place in the joint occupation or under the joint control of several persons ..."
+"Where any arms or ammunition in respect of which any offence under this Act has been or is being committed are or is found in any premises or other place in the joint occupation or under the joint control of several persons"

-So there is either a house or premises or, as we have used certain other expressions like ship or vehicle, and when there is joint occupation or when it is under the control of more persons than one, in such cases if there is an offence committed, there-is a procedure to be followed because the question is, who are to be considered responsible therefor?
+So there is either a house or premises or, as we have used certain other expressions like ship or vehicle, and when there is joint occupation or when it is under the control of more persons than one, in such cases if there is an offence committed, there is a procedure to be followed because the question is, who are to be considered responsible therefor?
 The original provision said:

-"... each of such persons shall, unless the contrary is proved, be liable for that offence in the same manner as if it has been or is being committed by him alone."
+"...each of such persons shall, unless the contrary is proved, be liable for that offence in the same manner as if it has been or is being committed by him alone."

-That means every person who is m joint occupation or had joint control of the premises was liable.
+That means every person who is in joint occupation or had joint control of the premises was liable.
 It was likely to be called vicarious liability but now a safeguard has been introduced.
-Originally each of such persons who had joint control or were in joint occupation, even though they were not aware of the offence, would be liable on the basis of joint liability or vicarious liability unless the contrary is proved.
-All that was originally intended was that there ought to be what can be called a presumption against him which it would be open to him to "rebut by leading such evidence.
-In other words the burden was thrown, upon him of showing that in spite of joint occupation or control, he was not liable therefor.
-Now the Joint Select Committee considered that the original provision was likely to lead to some harassment, if not some injustice, to one or other of such joint occupants.
-Therefore important . words certain verv have been introduced.
-I would read, clause 35 as it has now been amended by the Joint Select Committee:
+Orig.nally each of such persons who had joint control or were in joint occupation, even though they were not aware of the offence, would be liable on the basis of joint liability or vicarious hability unless the contrary is proved.
+All that was originally intended was that there ought to be what can be called a presumption against him which it would be open to him to rebut by leading such evi-In other words the dence. burden was thrown upon him of showing that in spite of joint occupation or control, he was not liable therefor.
+Now the Joint Select Committee considered that the original provision was likely to lead to some harassment, if not some injustice, to one or other of such ioint occupants.
+Therefore certain important words have been very introduced.
+I would read clause 35. as it has now been amended by the Joint Select Committee:

-"Where any arms or ammuniti&n in respect of which any offence under this Act has been or is being committed are or is found in any premises, vehicle or other place in the joint occupation or under the joint control of several persons, each of such persons..."
+"Where any arms or ammunition in respect of which any offence under this Act has been or is being committed are or is found in any premises, vehicle or other place in the joint occupation or under the joint control of several persons, each of such persons . . ."